example42/psick/docs/docker.md

 Dockerize a role entirely based on tp defines for one or multiple OS Docker images.

-In this approach, Puppet is executed on your local machine.
+In this approach, Puppet is executed on your local machine, you might need root privileges to set file permissions.

+    fab docker.tp_build_role

+The above command uses the data in hieradata/role/docker_tp_build.yaml

     fab docker.tp_build_role:webserver
     bin/docker_tp_build_role.sh webserver